-Don’t perform preoperative chest x-rays in the absence of clinical signs or symptoms which indicate diseases that could affect the outcome of the surgery.
+Don’t perform preoperative chest x-rays in the absence of clinical signs or symptoms which indicate diseases that could affect the clinical outcomes.

 Type of practice